 why honey crystallizes?

 Honey is a highly concentrated sugar solution.
-It contains more than 70% sugars and less than 20% water.
-There is much sugar in honey relative to the water content.
-This means that the water in honey contains an extra amount of sugar than it could naturally hold.
-The overabundance of sugar makes honey unstable.
+It is more than 70% sugar and less than 20% water, which means that the water in honey contains more sugar than it could naturally hold.
+This overabundance of sugar makes honey unstable.

 How fast will honey crystallize?

 Different types of honey will crystallize at different rates.
-Some honey crystallizes within a few weeks after extraction from the combs, whereas others remain liquid for months or years.
+Some honey crystallizes within a few weeks of its extraction from the combs, whereas others remain liquid for months or even years.
 The following factors influence the speed of crystallization:

 - the nectar source collected by bees (the sugar composition of honey)

-- the methods in which honey is handled (processed) and
+- the method by which the honey is treated (processed)

 Liquefying crystallized honey: Crystallized honey can be brought back to liquid consistency by gently heating it in a hot water bath (Bain Marie) or warming cabinet (box) until the honey re-liquefies.